Skip to main content

 LEXINGTON, Ky.
 (March 17, 2014) — After 39 years of working in the University of Kentucky's Department of Chemistry, you might suspect one would get bored with the work.
 But professor Allan Butterfield describes his current project as "one of the most intellectually stimulating projects I've ever worked on."

 Butterfield, whose many titles include director of the UK Markey Cancer Center's Free Radical Biology in Cancer Shared Resource Facility, studies oxidative stress in the brain.
-This includes the effect of oxidative stress on the development of Alzheimer's disease, and, in collaboration with Daret St. Clair, Markey's associate director for basic research, the study of chemotherapy-induced cognitive impairment (CICI),
+This includes the effect of oxidative stress on the development of Alzheimer's disease, and, in collaboration with Daret St. Clair, Markey's associate director for basic research, the study of chemotherapy-induced cognitive impairment (CICI), known colloquially as "chemo brain" by the

 The Department of Chemistry is pleased to welcome Professor Kenneth Graham, who will be joining the faculty in the summer of 2014.
 Professor Graham earned his Ph.D. at the University of Florida, and has been a postdoctoral research fellow at Stanford University.
 His research areas encompass the fields of organic light-emitting diodes and organic solar cells, and he will bring with him a very broad analytical/characterization skill-set and an interest in the study of interfaces that are present in devices, particularly those in photovoltaic devices.
 The Department is excited to have Professor Graham arriving this summer.